Skip to main content

 }

-Methods shared across promotion types
+Methods shared across discount types

 General Promotions Manager Methods Description

-pausePromotion Pauses a running promotion.
+pausePromotion Pauses a running discount.

-resumePromotion Resumes a paused promotion.
+resumePromotion Resumes a paused discount.

-getPromotionReports Retrieves a report on completed promotions.
+getPromotionReports Retrieves a report on completed discounts.

-Promotions and marketplaces
+Discounts and marketplaces

-Promotion states
+Discount states

 The flow chart below details valid sequence of promotionStatus states: